 - Instead of giving scores, each judge will point their choice for the top score according to their assignment.
-(A for Kicks/Stances, B for Hand Techniques & Blocks, C for Overall Presentation) - The score keeper will record the following scores: - o 1st place: 9 for all judges - o 2nd place: 8 for all judges - o 3rd place: 7 for all judges - If all the judges point to a different competitor, then the judges will follow the normal tie-breaker procedure, beginning with each competitor repeating his/her form.
-During the tiebreaker, each judge will be looking at the overall presentation of the forms. - A single competitor should be given the scores of 9, 9, 9, due to them being the best in the ring that day. - All competitors in all competitive and recreational divisions, regardless of belt or rank, will be given 1 attempt to present his/her form. - In every competitive ring, regardless of the number of competitors, a competitor who presents an incomplete form will receive a score of 0 (zero) from the center judge.
-Judge A and Judge B will score the competitor following the normal guidelines for a complete form and not deduct points based on the completeness of the form. - In every recreational ring, the center judge will only score the presentation they see.
-Keep in mind that recreational competitors do not have to show a complete form.
+(A for Kicks/Stances, B for Hand Techniques & Blocks, C for Overall Presentation)

+- The score keeper will record the following scores:

+- 1st place : 9 for all judges

+- o 2nd place: 8 for all judges

+- o 3rd place: 7 for all judges

+- If all the judges point to a different competitor, then the judges will follow the normal tie-breaker procedure, beginning with each competitor repeating his/her form.
+During the tie-breaker, each judge will be looking at the overall presentation of the forms. - A single competitor should be given the scores of 9, 9, 9, due to them being the best in the ring that day. - All participants in all competitive divisions. regardless of belt or rank. will be given 1 attempt to present his/her form. - In every ring, regardless of the number of competitors, a competitor who presents an incomplete form will receive a score of 0 (zero) from the center judge.
+Judge A and Judge B will score the competitor following the normal guidelines for a complete form and not deduct points based on the completeness of the form.